hng4/axfr-scan/README.md

 - .sy
 - .xn--lgbbat1ad8j
 - .xn--0gbpf8fl

-And it continues to run every day.
+And it continues to run every day, If you have a legitimate reason for these zone files, please contact dnsadmin@oc.gy